LearnersGuild/learnathon/README.md

 ## The Pairing Session

 A pairing session is two people working on the same problem together.
 You can think of it like group problem solving.

+At the end of each pairing session, pairs give feedback to each other on a set of [essential skills](#essential-skills).

 Stages of a pairing session: